-This summary is based on the assumption that none of the issuers of the securities in the Portfolio will be foreign affiliates of the Fund or of any Unitholder and that none of the securities in the Portfolio will be offshore investment fund property or interests in a non-resident trust other than an exempt foreign trust under the Tax Proposals contained in Bill C-48, which received its first reading in the Parliament of Canada on November 21, 2012 (or such proposals as amended or enacted).
+This summary is based on the assumption that none of the issuers of the securities in the Portfolio will be "foreign affiliates" of the Fund or of any Unitholder and that none of the securities in the Portfolio will be "tax shelter investments" (each within the meaning of the Income Tax Act).
+This summary is also based on the assumption that the Portfolio will not include offshore investment fund property, or interests in a non-resident trust other than an exempt foreign trust, all within the meaning of the Income Tax Act.